 This is an advanced course in church planting.
 The goal of this course is the integration of biblical, missiological, sociological, and anthropological insights and the application of these principles to the development of a strategic church starting plan.
-Prerequisites: MS 211, Professor's permission spiritual warfare and evangelism and missions.
+Prerequisites: MS 211, Professor's permission

+A biblical examination of spiritual warfare, with a particular focus on the relationship between spiritual warfare and evangelism and missions.
 Prerequisite: MS 101

-MS 317 Spiritual Warfare in Missions and Evangelism A biblical examination of spiritual warfare, with a particular focus on the relationship between